olmallet81/GALGO-2.0/README.md

 Genetic Algorithm in C++ STL with lower and upper bounds for constrained problems optimization.

 # Description
 GALGO is a C++ template library, headers only, designed to solve a problem under constraints (or not) by maximizing or minimizing an objective function on given boundaries.
 It does not use any external C++ library, only the Standard Template Library.
 GALGO is fast and can use parallelism when required through OpenMP.
 GALGO is flexible and has been written in a way to allow the user to easily add new functionalities to the genetic algorithm.
 This library already contains some methods for selection, cross-over and mutation among the most widely used.
-The user can choose among these pre-existing methods to build a genetic algorithm or create new ones.
+The user can choose among pre-existing methods to build a genetic algorithm or can create new ones.

-## Encoding and Decoding Chromosomes
+# Encoding and Decoding Chromosomes
 This genetic algorithm is using chromosomes represented as a binary string of 0 and 1.
 When initializing a population of chromosome, a random unsigned integer, we will call it X, will be generated for each parameter to be estimated, X being inside the interval [0,MAXVAL] where MAXVAL is the greatest unsigned integer obtained for the chosen number of bits.
 If the chosen number of bits to represent a gene (encoded parameter) is N, we will have:
 ```
 MAXVAL = 2^N - 1